PHBS/MLF/README.md

 ## Course overview
 With the advent of computation power and big data, machine learning (ML) recently became one of the most spotlighted research field in industry and academia.
 This course provides a broad introduction to ML in theoretical and practical perspectives.
 Through this course, students will learn the intuition and implementation behind the popular ML methods and gain hands-on experience of using ML software packages such as SK-learn and Tensorflow.
 This course will also explore the possibility of applying ML to finance and business.
 Each student is required to complete a final course project.
 __This year, the compliance analytics team in HSBC bank will give 4 guest lectures thrroughout the course to demonstrate how ML is developed and shared in banking industry.
-In the guest lectures, students will also learn how to use cloud computing (Google Clound Platform/Ali Clound)__
+In the guest lectures, students will also learn how to use cloud computing (Google Cloud Platform/Ali Cloud)__

 ## Prerequisites
 This course assumes prior knowkedge in probability/statistics and experience in Python.
 This course is ideally recommended for those who have taken introductory ML/AI courses from undergraduate program.